lanis-mobile/LanisAPI/docs/source/first_steps.rst

 .. important::
     **Very important** is also that you report not working features from your school or errors.
     This is necessary to support everyone.
-More info at :ref:`repo`.
+More info at :ref:`repo` and :ref:`bug_reporting`.

 Install
 -------